Major League Baseball schedule: 1998 to 2012

-Before 2013, the schedule included 252 "interleague games" that matched one team from the American League and one from the National League; the other 2178 games matched a pair from within one league.
+Before 2013, the schedule included 252 "interleague games" (224 games in 1998) that matched one team from the American League and one from the National League; the other 2,178 games (2,206 games in 1998) matched a pair from within one league.
 About half of the latter matched teams from within one division and about half matched teams from different divisions in one league.
-In the Central Division of the National League, which alone had six teams, every pair of division rivals played 15 or 16 games.
-Within the other, smaller divisions every pair of teams played 18 or 19 games.
 These interleague games were played from mid-to-late May to late June or early July.